Do you feel stressed out at all right now about your work?

 People will use even more energy to stay on a familiar path even if they know it’s the source of their stress.
 The more they refuse to acknowledge their feelings deep inside of them, the more stressed out they become.

 As they lose more and more control over their lives, they hold onto everything they know more tightly.
-Their muscles become more tense.
+Their muscles become tenser.
 They have more sleepless nights.